 I was in the elevator picking up my daughter from nursery school, when I ran into a male friend: " I love those rings you're wearing....where did you get them?
 I need to get my wife a present..."

 I hesitated for a second and said: " Yes, I am!"

 And the rest is history.

-I believe that designs in an artist's life is representative of her/his state of mind.
-The Bella was who I was 25 years ago.
-They are still perfectly relevant as I am still wearing them on my right hand, but today I gravitate more toward the deceptively simple.
+I believe that designs in an artist's life is representative of her/his state of mind and her values.
+The Bella was who I was 25 years ago and to be honest they are still perfectly relevant as I am still wearing them on my right hand, but today I gravitate more toward the deceptively simple.
 That's why I designed the Celine collection of rings, inspired by the architecture of Ricardo Bofill whose essence is captured above by award winning photographer, Sebastian Weiss.